Principal Investigators

 Abigail Wexner Research Institute, Columbus, OH

-Dr. Nahata is a board-certified pediatric endocrinologist, Associate Professor of Clinical Pediatrics at The Ohio State University College of Medicine, and founder and medical director of the Fertility and Reproductive Health Program at Nationwide Children’s Hospital.
-As an NIH-funded Principal Investigator in the Center for Biobehavioral Health at the Abigail Wexner Research Institute, she is leading and collaborating on several clinical research studies focused on improving reproductive and psychosocial outcomes in pediatric populations at risk for infertility.
-She also contributes to fertility guidelines through multiple national and international organizations such as the American Academy of Pediatrics, Pediatric Initiative Network of the Oncofertility Consortium, Children’s Oncology Group, PanCareLIFE, and the World Professional Association for Transgender Health.
-She is the author of over 100 scientific papers and book chapters.
+Dr. Nahata is a board-certified pediatric endocrinologist, Professor of Clinical Pediatrics at The Ohio State University College of Medicine, and founding medical director of the Fertility and Reproductive Health Program at Nationwide Children’s Hospital.
+As an NIH-funded Principal Investigator in the Center for Biobehavioral Health at the Abigail Wexner Research Institute, she leads and collaborates on several clinical research studies focused on improving reproductive and psychosocial outcomes in pediatric populations at risk for infertility such as cancer and sickle cell disease.
+She contributes to evidence-based fertility guidelines through multiple national and international organizations and is the author of over 150 scientific papers and book chapters.

 Sharon Bober, PhD